 Ransom Allen was born in 1860 Dallas County AL. He migrated to Chicago with his wife by 1920.

-His only child John Wesley Allen was in Chicago by June 5, 1917.
+John Wesley Allen, his only child, was in Chicago by June 5, 1917.

 Dock Allen Jr was born in 1862.
 He died by drowning in 1891 in Montgomery.

 Anna Allen was born Montgomery 1869.
 She left Montgomery for Chicago before 1900.
-She passed for white and died there after 1945.
+She passed for white and died in Chicago after 1945.

 Willie Lee Allen Tulane was born in 1873 in Montgomery.
 Her husband, Victor Tulane, died in 1931 in Montgomery.
 She remained there until 1958.
 Several months before she died, she moved to New York City to live with her only surviving child, Naomi Tulane Vincent who had moved to New York in 1920 after marrying Ubert Vincent.

 Abbie Allen Brown was born in 1876 in Montgomery.
-She married Edward Brown and they were divorced before 1900.
+She married Edward Brown.
+They were divorced before 1900.

 She moved to Detroit in 1946 and lived with her niece, Fannie Turner Graham and her family.
 She died there in 1966.